mattuff/metaknight/README.md

 The building blocks of all Kirby diagrams are the 1-handles and 2-handles.
 The component class, **componentClass.py** initializes these handles.
 The attributes of the components are its handle type and framing: ```component(1) ``` sets up a 1-handle, while ```component(2, f)``` sets up a 2-handle with blackboard framing *f*.

 2. Set up strands:
 Every component is made up of strands.
 The strand class, **strandClass.py**, initializes these strands.
-The attributes of the strand are the component it belongs to, and the strands directly before and after it: ```strand(comp, pred, succ)```.
+The attributes of the strand are the component it belongs to, and the strands directly before and after it.
+It's set up by ```strand(comp, pred, succ)```.

 Let's set up three strands going in a circle in the component *comp*:
 ```a=strand(comp)